SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Updated: January 17, 2023

-The San Francisco Maritime Museum is a popular museum in the Fishermans Wharf neighborhood.
+The San Francisco Maritime Museum is a popular attraction in the Fisherman's Wharf neighborhood.
 It's just one of the museums found in the San Francisco Maritime National Historic Park.

-Here is just one of the exhibits that was still on display during my last visit.
-As you can see, the building also has several fun, colorful murals.
+Here is just one of the exhibits that was on display during my last visit.
+In the background, you can also see their newly revived 1930's WPA murals

 ...and the Hyde Street Pier.